- Introduction to Permitting Process

 It is important to note that by submitting an NOI for coverage under a general permit the applicant waives any right to request an adjudicatory hearing relative to the MassDEP's issuance or denial of the general permit coverage.

 The MassDEP will review the NOI for administrative and technical components.
 This review will determine whether coverage can be granted or not.
-If coverage is approved, the applicant will receive the public notice form to be published in a newspaper (in circulation in location of discharge), the Central Register and with MEPA.
+If coverage is approved, the applicant will receive the public notice form to be published in the Environmental Monitor, a publication of the Massachusetts Executive Office of Energy and Environmental Affairs.
 Forms and directions for these publications are provided to the applicant by DEP.
 The comment period is 30 days and comments are limited to the applicant's eligibility for coverage.

 Coverage under the general permit is effective 45 days from the date the notice was published, unless the applicant is otherwise notified.
 Upon approval the applicant will be sent copies of the general permit and general permit fact sheet and an approval letter describing the facility, approved design flow, assigned permit number, specific monitoring wells to be sampled, and, for new facilities, inspection and clear water test requirements.
 The letter will also state the submittals required to be made prior to the start up of the plant.